top of page

 This is a one -day workshop exploring grounding and will be largely experiential, with a combination of groupwork, pair work, sharing and listening, bodywork, feeling work, breath work and movement, promoting self-contact, and self-expression.

-Tessa has 20 years’ experience as a Chinese medicine practitioner.
-She is a somatic bodyworker and is coming to the end of her Radix training in feeling and purpose, body psychotherapy, personal growth work.
-She is one of 5 trained in this way in the UK.
+Tessa has over 20 years’ experience as a Chinese medicine practitioner.
+She is a somatic bodyworker and is a certified Radix practitioner specialising in feeling and purpose, that brings awareness to developmental interruptions and trauma held in the body.
+Radix is a body psychotherapy, personal growth work.
 She is experienced in holding groups that focus on feeling, embodiment, and aliveness of the human being.
-Her training in both Ert and Radix with their framework rooted in characterology and how character is formed by developmental trauma, looking at attachment theory and contact interruptions, grounding is seen as something that is developmental and done in different ways at different stages.
+Her training in both ERT and Radix with their framework rooted in characterology and how character is formed by developmental trauma/interruptions that affect pulsatory rhythm in the body, looking at attachment theory and contact interruptions, grounding is seen as something that is developmental and done in different ways at different stages and therefore can be interrupted at different stages of energetic and physical development.
 Grounding is a relative state, we are more or less grounded at any one time, it is not fixed, is constantly moving depending on how safe and resourced we feel in any one moment.
 Like embodiment, we all have a body, but to be present, feeling, and aware of how we are moment by moment and what our relating to another or our environment, is a constant working of being more or less embodied.
 Grounding is part of being more one minute, less another minute grounded and embodied.
 We can’t be grounded if we are not embodied, and we can be grounded and ungrounded in fleeting amounts of time and vice versa.

 Grounding is the foundation of presence and the antidote to anxiety.
 How do we ground, what does it feel like? what does it change and enable?
 How does grounding affect our ability to be in contact or be out of contact?
 How does grounding affect our ability to feel or not to feel?
 These are some of the things we will explore.